 8 Tips to Increase Retention in Your MLM Business

 By following the tips mentioned below, you should be able to increase retention in your MLM business.
-Please keep in mind that these tips are my personal views based upon my fifteen years of experience in the network marketing industry.
-Individual results will vary.
+Please keep in mind these tips are my personal views based upon my 18-years of experience in the network marketing industry.
+Of course, individual results will vary.

 Tip # 1: Help Your Team Members Launch Their Business Properly

-It’s important that you help your people make their name list, schedule their first two Private Business Receptions, and contact their 20 best prospects right away.
-You have about 72 hours to do this before most people lose their excitement and drop out.
+It’s important that you help your people make their name’s list, schedule their first two Private Business Receptions, and contact their 20 best prospects right away.
+You have about 72-hours to do this before most people lose their excitement and drop out.

-Most distributors never do any of these things.
-Basically, they sign their name to the distributor agreement and just kind of dabble.
-You need to make “launching new distributors” a top priority in your business, or all your time spent recruiting them will be time wasted.
+Most distributors never do ANY of these things.
+Basically, they sign their name to the distributor agreement and just dabble.
+You need to make “launching new distributors” a top priority in your business, or all of your time spent recruiting them will be time wasted.

-When you launch someone the right way, they sign up a couple new distributors, get a quick check, and see “proof” that the business works.
+When you launch someone the right way, they will sign up a couple of new distributors, get a quick check, and see “proof” that the business works.
 This helps keep them in the business.
 More importantly, by helping them get a few people sponsored quickly, if they drop out, you still have other people to work with.

 Tip # 2: Provide a System

 Systems are the key to success in any business.
-Businesses like McDonald’s and Subway work because they have a good system in place.
+Businesses like McDonald’s and Subway work because they have good systems in place.
 They are system dependent, not people dependent.

 Your network marketing business is no different.
-You need a system your people can follow, especially new people.
-Your system should provide the training and motivation they need to start generating leads, find customers and sponsor new distributors.
+You need a system your people can follow, especially your new people.
+Your system should provide the training and motivation they need to generate leads, find customers and sponsor new distributors.

-You need to realize that most people joining your team have never owned a business before, they don’t have any sales or marketing experience, and they’re scared to fail.
+You must realize that most people joining your team have never owned a business before, they don’t have any sales or marketing experience, and they’re scared to fail.
 You have a lot to overcome.